hfinkel/lfort/docs/LibTooling.rst

     // to retrieve CompilationDatabase and the list of input file paths.
   }

-Creating and running a ClangTool
+Creating and running a LFortTool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once we have a ``CompilationDatabase``, we can create a ``ClangTool`` and run our ``FrontendAction`` over some code.
+Once we have a ``CompilationDatabase``, we can create a ``LFortTool`` and run our ``FrontendAction`` over some code.
 For example, to run the ``SyntaxOnlyAction`` over the files "a.cc" and "b.cc" one would write:

 .. code-block:: c++

-  // A clang tool can run over a number of sources in the same process... std::vector<std::string> Sources;
+  // A lfort tool can run over a number of sources in the same process... std::vector<std::string> Sources;
   Sources.push_back("a.cc");
   Sources.push_back("b.cc");

   // We hand the CompilationDatabase we created and the sources to run over into
   // the tool constructor.
-  ClangTool Tool(OptionsParser.getCompilations(), Sources);
+  LFortTool Tool(OptionsParser.getCompilations(), Sources);

-  // The ClangTool needs a new FrontendAction for each translation unit we run
+  // The LFortTool needs a new FrontendAction for each translation unit we run
   // on.
 Thus, it takes a FrontendActionFactory as parameter.
 To create a
   // FrontendActionFactory from a given FrontendAction type, we call
-  // newFrontendActionFactory<clang::SyntaxOnlyAction>().
+  // newFrontendActionFactory<lfort::SyntaxOnlyAction>().
-  int result = Tool.run(newFrontendActionFactory<clang::SyntaxOnlyAction>());
+  int result = Tool.run(newFrontendActionFactory<lfort::SyntaxOnlyAction>());

 Putting it together --- the first tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we combine the two previous steps into our first real tool.
-This example tool is also checked into the clang tree at ``tools/clang-check/ClangCheck.cpp``.
+This example tool is also checked into the lfort tree at ``tools/lfort-check/LFortCheck.cpp``.

 .. code-block:: c++

-  // Declares clang::SyntaxOnlyAction.
+  // Declares lfort::SyntaxOnlyAction.
-  #include "clang/Frontend/FrontendActions.h"
+  #include "lfort/Frontend/FrontendActions.h"
-  #include "clang/Tooling/CommonOptionsParser.h"
+  #include "lfort/Tooling/CommonOptionsParser.h"
-  #include "clang/Tooling/Tooling.h"
+  #include "lfort/Tooling/Tooling.h"
   // Declares llvm::cl::extrahelp.
   #include "llvm/Support/CommandLine.h"

-  using namespace clang::tooling;
+  using namespace lfort::tooling;
   using namespace llvm;

   // CommonOptionsParser declares HelpMessage with a description of the common